Darious5/Bad.example.com-2-recuperacion/README.md

 ### named.conf.options
 Here i just mirrored the configuration that i had in the bad machine, is ussually good practice to mirror the configuration from machine to machine to be consistent with the security that was applied to the first one.

+### vagrantfile
+We added the files that we needed for the configuration.

 ## Lets see if it works
 ### bad machine
 ### bind9 status